KDMpehle/Random_fields/GaussRF/README.md

 [3] Chan, G., & Wood, A. T. (1999).
 Simulation of stationary Gaussian vector fields. *Statistics and computing, 9(4),* 265-268.

 [4] Atkinson, K. E. (1967).
-The numerical solution of Fredholm integral equations of the second kind. * Siam Journal on Numerical Analysis, 4(3),* 337-348.
+The numerical solution of Fredholm integral equations of the second kind. *Siam Journal on Numerical Analysis, 4(3),* 337-348.

+[5] Phoon, K. K., Huang, S. P., & Quek, S. T. (2002).
+Implementation of Karhunen-Loeve expansion for simulation using a wavelet-Galerkin scheme. *Probabilistic Engineering Mechanics, 17(3),* 293-303.